w3c/wai-coga/research.md

   **Outline:**

-    - Overview of coga research
+    - Overview of coga research by the Coga TF
     - Pointer to Research TR

 ---